willwinborne/Mentoid/README.md

 # CIS 440 Project 2 Group 4

 This is a "Tinder clone" used to find a mentor for yourself.
-We use node, express, express-session? and multer to help us.
+We use node, express, express-session, and multer to help us.
+See the entity relationship diagram to set up a Mentoid MySQL database.

 Functionality: